100 Reasons for Cloudy Swimming Pool Water!

 cause cloudiness, unless something else is in the pool, that shouldn't be.

-- Low calcium doesn't make pools cloudy . . .
+- Low calcium doesn't make swimming pools cloudy . . .
 EVER!

 - Low alkalinity doesn't make pools cloudy . . .
 EVER!